CharlieInRain/docs-site/docs/guides/concepts/BEP8.md

 The minimum amount of the Mini-BEP2 token should be larger than or equal to **1**, which is presented as 1e8 with the 8 digit decimal rule internally.
 The only exceptional case is that the user sells the total amount of the free BEP8 token in his account

 ### Delist
 Delist a trading pair of Mini-BEP2 token is the same as BEP2 [delist]().
-It needs the agreement of Binance Chain validators.
+It needs the agreement of BNB Beacon Chain validators.

 ## Fee Table for Testnet